Trabboch

 Trabboch is a hamlet in East Ayrshire, Scotland.
 Built as a miners village in the 1880s, it was owned and leased by Wm.
 Baird & Co., Ltd. and at one time had 94 dwellings.
 The miners rows stood, until demolition in 1969, on the Stair and Littlemill road, about two miles south of Stair, in that parish.
 The name is locally pronounced 'Traaboch'.

 The site of the old Loch of Trabboch.

 History

 Etymology

 The name Trabboch was first attested in 1303 as Trebathe, and it has a Brittonic origin.
 The first part of the name is the element treβ-, denoting a habitation and the land associated with it (Welsh tref "a town", traditionally "a farm").
 The second element could be either -*bedu meaning "birch trees" (Welsh bedw), or -*beδ, "a grave" (Welsh bedd).
 The present form shows influence from the Gaelic element beitheach meaning "of birches".
-Trabeattie, near Torthorwald in Dumfrieshire may have the same etymology.
+Trabeattie, near Torthorwald in Dumfriesshire may have the same etymology.